Rel1cx/eslint-react/packages/eslint-plugin-naming-convention/src/rules/component-name.md

 - `rule`: The rule to apply to the file name.
 Can be one of the following:
   - `PascalCase`: PascalCase
   - `CONSTANT_CASE`: CONSTANT_CASE
+- `excepts`: List of component names that should be ignored by this rule.